 A growing economy appears to contribute little to most Kenyans’ quality of life.
 Why the government and outside investors need to rethink Kenya's education system and development model.

-Building on his previous work on the importance of personal traits such as perseverance in student success, Paul Tough focuses in Helping Children Succeed on how educators, policymakers, and parents can help children develop those attributes.
+Building on his previous work about the importance of personal traits such as perseverance in student success, Paul Tough focuses Helping Children Succeed on how educators, policymakers, and parents can help children develop those attributes.